Sermons

 26 November 2017

 Have you ever invited someone to church and they responded that if they ever entered a church the walls would come crashing down?
-Usually they say that because they believe that their way of life is more than God or the church can tolerate.
-In the world people have often thought the same believing the… Read more
+Usually they say that because they believe… Read more

 We are family